twentyOne2x/attnmarkets-docs/pages/users/for-apps-daos-and-builders.md

 - When **a loan is open**:
   - a fixed share of incoming revenues goes first to repayment.

+On top of that, the account can:

+- allocate unencumbered balances into simple onchain yield sources (e.g. staked SOL or yield-bearing stablecoins),
+- keep cash available for operations and for use as collateral, while avoiding idle capital.

-This turns your revenue stream into a clean, predictable asset that credit can be built on.
+This turns your revenue stream into a clean, predictable asset that credit can be built on, and reduces the cost of letting balances sit in the account.

 ---